Analysis: Brady’s latest milestone another untouchable one | Times Leader

 Brady set another record Sunday by simply showing up to face the Bears and 22-year-old rookie Justin Fields, making it the largest age gap between starting quarterbacks.

-Fields, the 11th overall pick in the NFL draft, had a He threw three interceptions and fumbled three times, losing two.
+Fields, the 11th overall pick in the NFL draft, had a miserable day.
+He threw three interceptions and fumbled three times, losing two.

 Meanwhile, Brady tossed four TD passes on a day he wasn’t particularly sharp.
 He tied a career high with six consecutive incomplete passes at one point right after connecting with Mike Evans for No. 600.